annasiwiecka/Task-Management/README.md

 On the task page the user can add attachments, there is also a comments section where the leader can comment on the user's work

-- Better view of the tasks page, and a view of the number of completed and progressing tasks in the near future
+- Better view of the tasks page coming soon

 ###
 - Setting page for team and user, home page with all shortcuts and reminders, my task and my project page with shortcuts, team home page coming soon.